NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/motifAnalyses/motifAnalysesWithMonalisa.rst

 Let’s have a look at the stability paths of the motifs.
 These paths show the selection probability as a function of the regularization step.
-The strength of the regularization increases from left to right and the stronger the regularization, the less motifs are selected.
+The strength of the regularization decreases from left to right and the stronger the regularization, the less motifs are selected.
 The motifs above the minimum selection probability at the last step are the final selected ones.
 These paths can give an indication of how strongly a